KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession2/ws2-grouping-selectors/3list-item-space.md

     ```
     Save your file and refresh the page.
 The spacing looks better now.
   {% hint style='info' %}
-You can also use combinators to declare a property on all `li` except the first one using combinators.
-You could have written
+You can also use combinators to declare a property on all `li` except the first one using combinators in one fell swoop.
+Instead of having a style for all list items and overriding the first child, you could have written
 ```css
 .sidebar ul li + li {
     margin-top: 50px;